International Brother Clubs

 As soon as you are ready.
 New clubs are now invited by the International Service Director (ISD) to consider this exciting and rewarding programme by their first birthday.
 Your Regional Service Director (RSD) for International Brother Clubs will contact every club each year in September asking for applications.

-However, you are welcome to apply at any time for a Brother Club.
+However, you are welcome to apply at any time for a Brother Club using the request function below.

 How can a Club join the Programme?